Staying away from school risks children’s life chances, warns Williamson | ITV News

 The Education Secretary has warned that parents who do not send their children back to school risk putting a “huge dent in their future life chances”, ahead of pupils returning to classrooms this week.

+Gavin Williamson has also said he is not considering resigning despite criticism over the exams fiasco, telling The Sun he will instead continue to “graft away”.

-In an open letter to parents, Gavin Williamson acknowledged that some may have concerns about their children attending school in England for the first time since March.
+In an open letter to parents, Mr Williamson acknowledged that some may have concerns about their children attending school in England for the first time since March.

 But he insisted that schools are safe, detailing measures which have been put in place to minimise infection, while reassuring parents that the health risk posed to children by Covid-19 is “extremely low”.